 When he returned to Penn seven years later for homecoming, he finally had enough money to take them out to lunch.
 At the restaurant, he learned that all 12 had graduated from high school.
 One of the young men told him, “We could not have dropped out and looked you straight in the eye.”
 Inspired by these words, Mr. Weiss made a promise to himself that day to contribute to making a difference in the lives of children facing overwhelming obstacles.

 After building a successful career, Mr. Weiss fulfilled his promise.
-The Say Yes to Education program was created in 1987 when he promised 112 economically disadvantaged sixth-graders from one of Philadelphia’s toughest neighborhoods that if they could make it through high school, he would pay for their college education.
+The Say Yes to Education program was created in 1987 when he promised 112 economically disadvantaged sixth-graders from one of Philadelphia’s highest poverty neighborhoods that if they could make it through high school, he would pay for their college education.
 Because he had learned over the years that covering college expenses was not enough to help students successfully complete college, he worked with the Philadelphia district to help limit the barriers that get in the way of classroom participation and ultimately improve student performance, high school graduation rates, high school college matriculation and college completion rates.

-For its first two decades, Say Yes worked with cohorts of children, all from low-income and other backgrounds historically underrepresented on the nation’s college and university campuses.
-The chapters ranged in size from about 100 to 300, in cities and states where Mr. Weiss had a personal connection.
+For its first two decades, Say Yes worked with cohorts of children across the country, all from low-income and other backgrounds historically underrepresented on the nation’s college and university campuses.

 Say Yes Syracuse